wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/buildmachine-expedited.md

 In Graphical form, it looks like this:

-Grab your build machine's IP address (second column)
+Grab your build machine's IP address
 ![](images/expedited/do9.png "Digital Ocean Tutorial Image 9")

-Run through the commands as shown below on your laptop to access your build machine

-&nbsp;
-&nbsp;
+In Graphical form, if you change directory to your toolkit home directory and list it should look like:

 ![](images/expedited/do10.png "Digital Ocean Tutorial Image 10")